JosephHaganScD/cawCV/README.md

 Cluster-aware cross-validation partitioning for clinical prediction models with repeated-measures predictors and subject-level binary outcomes.

+## Citation

+The methodology implemented in this package is described in a manuscript currently under review:

+Hagan JL.
+Quantifying the Optimism of Naive Cross-Validation for Binary Outcome Prediction with Repeated-Measures Predictors: A Simulation Study and Clinical Illustration.
+Manuscript under review, 2026.

+Until the manuscript is published, please cite this repository.

 ## Overview

 When a prediction model is built from data containing several observations per